ant-design/ant-design/docs/blog/testing-migrate.en-US.md

 `enzyme` supports rendering in three ways:

 - shallow: Shallow rendering, which is an encapsulation of the official Shallow Renderer.
-Rendering a component into a virtual DOM object will only render the first layer, and subcomponents will not be rendered.
-You can use jQuery to access component information.
+Render the component into a virtual DOM object.
+The component obtained through Shallow Render will not have a part asserted to the sub-component, and the information of the component can be accessed using jQuery.

 - render: Static rendering, which renders the React component into a static HTML string, then parses the string, and returns an instance object, which can be used to analyze the html structure of the component.

 - mount: Fully rendered, it loads component rendering into a real DOM node to test the interaction of DOM API and the life cycle of components, and uses jsdom to simulate the browser environment.

-In the test case of antd 4, the `mount` method is used as the main rendering method.

-So in the way of rendering, you need to replace it with the `render` method provided by `testing-library`:
+In order to be close to the real scene of the browser, antd@4.x uses `mount` for rendering, and the corresponding `render` method in `@testing-library`:

 ```diff
 --  import { mount } from 'enzyme';